 Targets Strategies Timescale Responsibilities Success Criteria Continually improve the physical environment of the school.
-The school will take account of the needs of children, staff and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting and colour schemes and more accessible facilities and fittings.
+The school takes account of the needs of children, staff and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting and colour schemes and more accessible facilities and fittings.
 On-going Premises Governor & HT Enabling needs to be met where possible.
 Wheelchair access to all areas of the school.
-To provide appropriate sized doors that comply with safety and access regulations, which are still suitable for a Victorian building in a conservation area. нт.
+To provide appropriate sized doors that comply with safety and access regulations, which are still suitable for a Victorian building in a conservation area. НТ.
 Wheelchair users will have unhindered access to all areas of the school.
 Ensuring all with a disability are able to be involved.
 Access requirements are investigated and adapted if required.
 Children with disabilities have the appropriate, Health Care Plans, Risk Assessments and Personal Emergency Evacuation Plan.
 External school events such as Sports Day are adapted to ensure full participation by all pupils.
 Access to Church services is facilitated through disabled parking and wheelchair ramps.
 Inclusive PE practises are followed including inter-school competitions and events.
 All staff.
 Enabling needs to be met where possible.
 To ensure that all medical needs of all children are met fully within the capability of the school.
 Health Care Plans are created with consultation of the parents and carers.
 If required, external agencies provide addition advice.
 Training needs are identified and protocols established where needed.
 Case studies updated annually to evidence past interventions and support.
 In place.
 Review of plans annually or when needed.
 SENCo/HT School nurse Health care professionals Needs met within the capability of the school, including external visits.
-Reviewed Autumn 2019 Ensuring parents with disabilities have every opportunity to be involved.
+Reviewed annually in the Autumn Term.
+Ensuring parents with disabilities have every opportunity to be involved.
 Wheelchair access into school is via the main entrance doors or through the playground door.
 Classrooms are all accessible to wheelchairs and disabled toilet facilities for both adults and children are available.
 Parents are always welcome to bring along signers or interpreters to meetings so key information can be provided.
-Offer a telephone call or meeting to explain letters home for parents/ carers who need this.
 Immediate effect, constantly reviewed.
-HT & all school staff Disabled parents/carers/family members are not discriminated against & are able and encouraged to take interest and be involved in their child's education.
+HT & all school staff Disabled parents/carers/family members are not discriminated against & are able and encouraged to take interest and be involved in